josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 - **Be cautious of collective blame**
   - “They did this” → “they must all be punished” is the critical jump

-👉 The goal is not to suppress empathy
+The goal is not to suppress empathy.
-👉 It is to prevent it being **redirected into overreach**
+It is to prevent it being **redirected into overreach**.

 ---